ndragazis/ndragazis.github.io/spdk.md

 ## Overview

-This is an extension of the vhost-user transport mechanism that enables deploying the SPDK vhost target into a dedicated Storage Appliance VM instead of host user space.
+The virtio-vhost-user transport is an alternative vhost-user transport implementation that enables deploying the SPDK vhost target into a dedicated Storage Appliance VM instead of host user space.
+This way we can have VMs exposing storage devices to other VMs.

-The code is here:
+The code that adds support for the virtio-vhost-user transport in the SPDK vhost library is here:
 [https://github.com/ndragazis/spdk](https://github.com/ndragazis/spdk)

+Despite the fact that we are talking about vhost-user-scsi devices here, the virtio-vhost-user transport is not tight to any type of device.

 ## Topology